willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My left and right controllers are reversed

-If you encounter a game that reverses your controllers, try starting the game with your controllers off and then turning the left one on, followed by the right one.
+If a game reverses your controllers, start the game with your controllers off and then turning the left one on, followed by the right one.

 ### My games are running slowly